Development and management of NAMA in India

 State of implementation/results

 - In close consultation with the partner, sectors for the development of NAMA proposals were identified and on this basis two concrete NAMA concepts, including respective MRV systems, were developed in the fields of forestry and waste.
-Both sectors are also prominently named in the Indian NDC.
+Both sectors were also prominently named in the Indian NDC.

 - For the NAMA preparation, sector relevant stakeholder groups were consulted; the results were used for further development of the concepts.